38

 If the energy balance was solely driven by the homeostatic pathway we would all effortlessly regulate our energy intake according to our energy balance.
 But, the regulation of the energy balance is complicated by the hedonic pathway.

 Today, the hedonic pathway is in constant overdrive negating the homeostatic pathway.
 We are living in a food environment marked by an abundance of cheap, convenient, energy-dense food in large portions.
-Fast food chains, vending machine, fast, casual dining are available everywhere providing sweet, fatty and salty delicious food.
+Fast food chains, vending machines, fast, casual dining are available everywhere and tend to provide sweet, fatty and salty delicious food.

 Daily physical activity is a thing of the past.
 We drive everywhere, spent our days sitting at a desk, communicating electronically.
 For every household or garden chore we have an electrical tool.
 Our spare time is spent relaxing, watching videos on our electronic devices.

-How much we are effected by the obesogenic environment depends on our genes and or social and physical environment.
+How much we are effected by the obesogenic environment depends on our genes and our social and physical environment.
 For most Americans this means a slow weight gain from childhood to middle adulthood.
-More and more children are already obese and develop chronic disease in their teen years.
+More and more children are already obese and develop chronic diseases in their teen years.

 Weight loss has three parts: